iamme24cl/portfolio/README.md

 # Animated Portfolio Website

-Welcome to the Animated Portfolio Website!
-This project is a modern, animated portfolio built using React, Vite, Framer Motion, and SASS.
+This project is a modern, animated portfolio website built using React, Vite, Framer Motion, and SASS.
 It showcases personal projects, skills, and experience with smooth and engaging animations.

 ## Table of Contents